 This post is so long coming, that it’s actually ridiculous how long ago this all happened but discovering the pictures of such a lovely day I had back in November.
 That’s right November.
 Last Year.
 Bad Blogger.

-For my birthday my lovely parents got me a voucher to go on glass making course at Bath Aqua Glass.
+For my birthday my lovely parents got me a voucher to go on a glass-making course at Bath Aqua Glass.
 As well as loving food and travelling I like to turn my hand at various crafts too.
 In the past I’ve done wood craving (twice and with varying degrees of success), enamelling and silver jewellery making, so was excited to work with glass for the first time.
 Best of all I was doing it with my Mum, who currently is turning her hand to about 6 different forms of craft activities.
 We had a girl weekend, donned our boots and least flammable clothing and headed off to the furnace.

 We spent some time learning how to gather the glass from the furnace, funnily off it was a tad hot next to it but was really fascinating how someone worked out the process thousands of years ago and learnt the nuisances to get the desired end results.
 We learnt how to shape and colour and work the glass to create our paperweights.
 I went for one that had flecks of white, lilac and purple flower in the centre with air bubbles at the end of each petal.

 With all of modern technology and materials, the best tool to form and shape our glass was a soaked pad of newspaper.
 I was a tad dubious that it wouldn’t bun up but was very satisfying to see the weight take shape.